aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/using-other-frameworks/index.md

 To ensure things are working we can now build our Vue app by running `yarn build` in the `vue-app` directory.
 This will build and output the app artifacts to the `vue-app/build` directory - the one we pointed to in the `staticAssets` array above.

-Once build, we can start the Vendure server.
+Once build, we can start the Deenruv server.

 The `compileUiExtensions()` function returns a `compile()` function which will be invoked by the AdminUiPlugin upon server bootstrap.
 During this compilation process, a new directory will be generated at `/admin-ui` (as specified by the `outputPath` option) which will contains the un-compiled sources of your new Admin UI app.